 Chandler Police Cadets work hand in hand with officers, dispatchers and clerical personnel during ride-alongs with officers and while working at the police department.
 In addition to the law enforcement training, Cadets receive the opportunity to obtain skills in a business environment while communicating with professionals on a one-on-one basis.
 Chandler Cadets can train with the department’s bicycle team and once certified, they become members of the Cadet Bicycle Team.

 How do I Become a Police Cadet?

 To become a Chandler Police Explorer please go to CPDCADETS.com to find out more specific information.
 The Cadets meet every Monday night at the Chandler Police – Chandler Heights Substation located at 4040 E. Chandler Heights Road (N/E corner of Lindsey Rd. and Chandler Heights Road).
-General meetings are on the first and third Monday of every month from 6:30 to 9:00 p.m.
+Meetings are every Monday night 6:30 to 9:00 p.m.
 The second and fourth Monday nights are physical training nights, also from 6:30 to 9:00 p.m.
 To become an Cadet, the candidate must:

 - Be age 14 to 20 (male or female);

 - Be in high school or college or employed full time if graduated from high school;

 - Maintain a “C” or better average in school;

 - Not have any serious traffic or criminal arrests

 For more information please visit our website at CPDCADETS.com.
 You may also attend a meeting or call the Police Cadet Advisor Officer Kevin Quinn at 480-782-4951 or email email@example.com.